AlmaLinux/atomic-respin-template/README.md

 If you're not a fan of Gnome, you could also pick our KDE image (`quay.io/almalinuxorg/atomic-desktop-kde:10`).

 If you'd like to switch images, change the `FROM` line in the [Dockerfile](Dockerfile).
+If you switch to an entirely new key, note that you will also have to download a new Cosign public key for this image and specify it's name in the `upstream-public-key` configuration parameter of `/.github/workflows/build.yml`, or remove that parameter altogether to disable key verification.

 ### Setting up Cosign (Optional)